kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 sudo yum install -y socat device-mapper-libs ostree
 ```

-Also for RHEL, the specific library version used to build crio has not yet been released yet.
+Also for RHEL, the specific library version used to build crio has not yet been released.
 For now, symlink like so:
 ```
 sudo ln -s /usr/lib64/libdevmapper.so.1.02 /usr/lib64/libdevmapper.so.1.02.1
 ```